muhammadIFTIKHAR98/linux_basic_projects/BASH_SCRIPTING(basics).md

               bash run_all.sh
               ./run_all.sh

-3. Bash Scripting Commands-
+3. Bash Scripting Commands

    Here is a list of some of the most commonly used bash commands:
             cd: Change the directory to a different location.
             ls: List the contents of the current directory.
             mkdir: Create a new directory.